What’s the Right Dosage of CBD Oil for Dogs?

 Additional Uses and Potential Benefits of CBD Oil for Dogs

-- Allergies are very common in dogs and cats because of food ingredients, pollens, molds, grass, and more.
+- Allergies are very common in dogs and cats because of food ingredients, pollen, molds, grass, and more.
 The anti-inflammatory properties of CBD may be beneficial to control the symptoms of itching and skin inflammation in some dogs.

 - Some veterinarians refer to Cognitive Dysfunction as “doggy Alzheimer’s,” since abnormal changes in the brain concerning cognitive function resemble those of humans with Alzheimer’s Disease.
 Signs of senile dementia may include reduced activity, sleeping more, lack of awareness of the environment, confusion, and difficulty walking.
 Some dogs will go into a room and stare at the wall or seem confused as to their surroundings.
 Research in human Alzheimer’s has suggested there may be benefits to giving CBD oil, although no research has been conclusive in veterinary medicine.
 The neuron processes that have been documented suggest that CBD may decrease inflammation of brain cells, promote new cell growth, and potentially decrease cells that contribute to amyloid production.